baconpaul/two-filters/README.md

 - get those on screen with fixed mod matrix to cutoffs, resonances, morphs, mix and feedback
   - Rate
   - Smooth
-  - To F1C/M/R To F2C/M/R
-  - To FB, toMix

 Later if it is popular:
 - show the modulated response in the ui also